laravel/docs/validation.md

 The field under validation must be an integer.

-> {note} This validation rule does not verify that the input is of the "integer" variable type, only that the input is a string or numeric value that contains an integer.
+> {note} This validation rule does not verify that the input is of the "integer" variable type, only that the input is of a type accepted by PHP's `FILTER_VALIDATE_INT` rule.
+If you need to validate the input as being a number please use this rule in combination with [the `numeric` validation rule](#rule-numeric).

 <a name="rule-ip"></a>
 #### ip